jwl247/CoPES/README.md

 ```

 ## What This Is
+DEV LIFE MADE EASY, EVERY FILE IS VERSIONED AND HOTSWAPABLE.
+ANY FILE IN THE SYSTEM AT YOUR FINGERTIPS.
+LOOK UP YOUR FILES BY DISCRIPTION, NAME, OR HEX IDENT.
+PUNCHES WAY ABOVE IT'S WEIGHT CLASS
 CoPES is the substrate.
 It powers Phoenix DevOps OS and the Life First App — a self-hosted AI companion built for people who need it and can't afford $700/month subscriptions.

 Same engine.
 Everything runs on it.